rwlankford/pandas-challenge-1/README.md

 ## Part 3: Confirm Your Work

-In this part, the calculated total prices are confirmed against provided email receipts.
+In this part, the calculated total prices are confirmed against provided Order IDs.

 ## Part 4: Summarize and Analyze

-Analysis is performed on the dataset, focusing on the top 5 clients by quantity.
+Analysis is performed on the dataset, focusing on the top 5 clients by quantity defined in Part 1.
 This includes:
 - Determining the total spend for each of the top 5 clients
 - Creating a summary DataFrame showing total units purchased, total shipping price, total revenue, and total profit for the top 5 clients, sorted by total profit.
 The data is formatted for presentation.